Those who proclaim allegiance to Christianity have been facing an increasingly hostile environment for several decades.

-We do not hesitate to affirm, therefore, that the birth of Jesus Christ should not be celebrated as a religious holiday.
+We do not hesitate to affirm, therefore, that the birth of Jesus Christ should not be celebrated as a religious Christian observance.
 Christians do not have the option of inventing sacred ceremonies.
 We must not go beyond that which is written (1 Cor.
 4:6; 2 Jn.
 9).

-People of “Christian” persuasion, therefore, should not insist on thrusting “symbols,” e.g., nativity scenes, into the public forum, where such serve only to create a bitter controversy in an ever-evolving environment of anti-Christian bias.
+People of the Christian persuasion, therefore, should not insist on thrusting symbols, e.g., nativity scenes, into the public forum, where such serves only to create a bitter controversy in an ever-evolving environment of anti-Christian bias.

-The “menorah” [Hebrew for “candelabrum”] has its origin in the book of Exodus (see 25:31-40; 37:17-24), where it was constructed by divine direction as one of the items of furniture in the Tabernacle’s “holy place.”
+The menorah [Hebrew for “candelabrum”] has its origin in the book of Exodus (see Ex.
+25:31-40; 37:17-24), where it was constructed by divine direction as one of the items of furniture in the Tabernacle’s holy place.
 “It is considered the symbol par excellence of Judaism” (Neusner, 423).